Board Members

 Kate Highman is a lecturer in English Literary Studies at the University of Cape Town, and has done extensive research on the long (and at times fraught) history of PEN in South Africa, as part of a collaborative research project on Writers’ Organisations and Free Expression (www.writersandfreeexpression.com) that focuses particularly on PEN and its history in South Africa and India.

+Her other research interests include the history and politics of ‘English’ as a university discipline in South Africa, and debates about plagiarism and cultural ownership.
 She has a PhD from the University of York and has worked or held fellowships at the University of the Western Cape, the University of Oxford and the University of Minnesota.

 Mandla Langa